During the lease term in Tysons Corner

 - Supply agreed services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
 However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Tysons Corner.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to agitate tenants in Tysons Corner.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for landlords in Tysons Corner
+a good reference for rental investors in Tysons Corner

-- Before you rent out your investment in Tysons Corner
+- Before you lease out your rental property in Tysons Corner

 - Collections and evictions